 Maintenance therapy with intermittent antibiotics is not used routinely in patients with non-CF bronchiectasis, and the decision to use long-term antibiotics should be individualized.

-Inhaled aminoglycosides can be of benefit in chronic non-CF bronchiectasis; however, the treatment needs to be of a sustained duration.
+Inhaled aminoglycosides can be of benefit in chronic non-CF bronchiectasis; however, the treatment needs to be of sustained duration.

-In patients with airflow obstruction, inhaled bronchodilators and corticosteroids should be used to enhance airway patency.
+4. Control reverse airflow obstruction: In patients with airflow obstruction, inhaled bronchodilators and corticosteroids should be used to enhance airway patency.

-General management: As with other respiratory diseases, patients with bronchiectasis should be encouraged to stop smoking.
+5. Lifestyle modifications: As with other respiratory diseases, patients with bronchiectasis should be encouraged to stop smoking.
 Vaccination against influenza and pneumococcal disease is also recommended.

 Adjunctive Surgical Treatment:

 Surgery is only indicated in a small proportion of cases.
-These are usually young patients in whom the bronchiectasis is unilateral and confined to a single lobe or segment as demonstrated by CT.
+These are usually young patients in whom the bronchiectasis is unilateral and confined to a single lobe or segment, as demonstrated by CT.

 Surgery is an important adjunct to therapy in some patients with advanced or complicated disease.